Code-Institute-Submissions/where-to-next/README.md

 The site includes a Google Map with markers showing recommended places to visit, eat and stay.

 There is also a feedback section where site users can make recommendations for destinations for the site owner to visit next.
 They can also recommend places to visit, stay and eat in the destinations already on the site.
-In addition the form the site user submits will ask for permission for the site owner to contact them for further information and whether they can be credited in the recommendation when it is published on the website.
+In addition, the form the site user submits will ask for permission for the site owner to contact them for further information and whether they can be credited in the recommendation when it is published on the website.
 # UX
 ## Strategy
 ### **Site user's Goals:**
 The users are people who love to travel, want to learn about popular destinations, want to plan their next trip or simply want to read about the site owner's travels
 *  As a new site user, I want to be able to understand the intent of the page
-* As a new site user, I want to undertand easily how to navigate the page and access the facilities provided
+* As a new site user, I want to understand easily how to navigate the page and access the facilities provided
 * As a returning site user, I want to be able to easily reach a section of the site previously viewed without many steps to get there
 * As a site user, I want to view the top 10 travel destinations in Europe
 *  As a site user, I want to have links to the recommended restaurants, places to stay and activities where appropriate